SA Sumo Challenge

 • 1 ultrasonic sensor

-All participants can use a single standard EDUCATION or COMMERCIAL LEGO kit.
-This may be either NXT, EV3, Spike Prime or Robot Inventor 51515.
+All participants can use a single NXT, EV3, Spike Prime or Robot Inventor 51515 brick.

 Each robot may only use: